TamaraJoniec/Rock-paper-scissors/README.md

 ### Instructions

-* Begin the process of coding out the rock-paper-scissors game.

 * As a user:
   * I want to play Rock, Paper, Scissors against an automated opponent.
   * I can enter R, P, or S to signify my choice of rock, paper, or scissors.